Joshua Workman: The 2000 Republican National Convention

 During the convention, Workman was the subject of an MTV political reality television show called 'Choose or Loose' which was aired several times throughout the United States.

 In an interview with journalist Barry Yeoman during the convention, Workman made his views on a variety of issues known stating, "It started with economics, I started thinking about the welfare system, and how people don't act responsibly because they've got it to fall back on.
 There's such a great economy in our world today that people shouldn't have this crutch that they rely on just to be lazy."

 In a different interview, Workman spoke in favour of tax relief stating, "The first thing Bush should do is give us some of our money back.
 They've got a huge surplus of money that is piling up and they should give some of it back."

 Workman also discussed his love for Canada stating, "I love Canada.
 I've got a maple-leaf tattoo.
 I like the fact that it's safe there, that you don't have to think about getting mugged.".

 On Canada's gun-control policy Workman states, "Canada's pretty liberal, no handguns allowed.
 The only time you have a gun is if you're a hunter, or if you're a cop.
 I don't think that's a good policy.
 If the wrong person was elected, the wrong party came to power, not having arms would be a major benefit for a dictatorship or someone of poor moral character to take over.
 If only the police and the army have guns, the government's going to do what they want.
 If people have guns, then we have a means to fight.".

 Finally, on the subject of abortion, Workman stated that Bush could harm the electoral future of the GOP if he were to select a running mate who supports abortion rights.
 It would be "insulting to the base" of the Republican Party, Workman said.

 Summarizing his convention experience, in the "Quote of the Day", Workman stated, "If we nominate George W. Bush and he goes on to become one of the great presidents, then I can tell my kids I was there.
 I was part of the nominating process."

-2001

-In 2001, while he was stationed in New Haven, Connecticut, Workman was occasionally seen in the company of Presidential daughter Barbara Pierce Bush who attended Yale University also in New Haven, CT.